sjoerdbeentjes/biogasboot/README.md

 ### Operators

 ### Customers
-When a customer is add the bar he or she sees the large tv screen with the Biogasboot it's data.
+When a customer is at the bar he or she sees the large TV screen with the Biogasboot it's data.
 We know that all customers have to order add the bar so they have to see it.
 It's important that the customer almost instantly knows what the data on the screen means, this can be done for example with illustrations and leading titles.
 Also the customers have to know from what date the data is measured until the current date.
 They have to realize how "bio clean" café De Ceuvel's kitchen is.

 ## Usage
 Usage init